 Do I also need to exercise?

-Whilst you’ll certainly be reaping some benefits from merely making adjustments to your diet, what will really help is being active.
+You’ll certainly be reaping some benefits from merely making adjustments to your diet.
+But being active will really help with weight loss.

 However, we don’t mean that you should start spending hours at the gym and/or training for a marathon straight off the bat.
 Doing 150 minutes of moderate exercise a week (around 30 minutes per day) will be enough to keep you on the straight and narrow.
 This can be done in the form of: